frederic-perez/AmE-dictionary/data/dictionary.md

 __judicious__ _adj_ _Judicious improvements._
 __judo__ _n_ [:scroll: A Japanes discipline whose name is based on Chinese words that translate to “soft way.”]
 __jug__ _n_ :three: A large container for liquids, with a narrow mouth and typically a stopper or cap. _We have pulled the cork out of the jug._ :camera: _There were gas jugs in the bed of the vehicle._
 __juggernaut__ _n_ :nine::m::dart: /ˈdʒʌɡəˌnɔːt/ /JUG-er-nawt/ Juggernaut means a massive force.
 If the army marching into your country is a juggernaut, you’re doomed.
 If you’re trying to market a new Cola product, you’re up against corporate giant Coca-Cola, a beverage juggernaut if ever there was one.
-A massive force, campaign, movement, or object that crushes whatever is in its path. _Syn_ steamroller _With the signing of a player who is possibly the best receiver in the league, the team will be an offensive juggernaut._ _Jinx-killing juggernaut._
+A massive force, campaign, movement, or object that crushes whatever is in its path. _Syn_ steamroller _The imperial juggernaut._ _With the signing of a player who is possibly the best receiver in the league, the team will be an offensive juggernaut._ _Jinx-killing juggernaut._
 __juice box__ _n_ :camera: A small disposable carton containing a single serving of fruit juice or fruit drink.
 __juice__ _n_ _slang_ :three: Energy, power.
 __juicy__ _adj_ :three::hammer: